Create a Website Account - Manage notification subscriptions, save form progress and more.

-Please contact your trash collector for the pick up day of your address.
-Most residents will continue with the same collection day as previously.
+Please contact your trash collector for the pickup day of your address.
 The residential trash collectors in Harford County are:

 Note: Harford County licenses, but does not endorse, trash collectors.
 If you encounter a firm not on the list above, please contact Harford County’s Solid Waste Management at 410-638-3637.